manifoldmarkets/manifund/README.md

 You'll want to do this if we've changed the prod database schema (eg through the Supabase web UI).

+0. Authenticate to snaplet with `npx snaplet auth setup`
 1. Go to https://app.snaplet.dev/ and create a new snapshot.
 2. Run `yarn snap:restore` (or `yarn snap:restore-empty`) - You might need to add a `.snaplet/config.json` file with eg